Please enjoy this special selection of online content from our gallery partners.

-As the Presenting Partner for the Asian galleries, we are thrilled to be sharing with you a selection of works that the Galleries Asian art curators have each chosen from the diverse collection.
+As the Presenting Partner for the Asian galleries, we are thrilled to be sharing with you a selection of works that the galleries' Asian art curators have chosen from the diverse collection.

 These are not necessarily the most important or valuable, but each has something about it that appeals to our curators and that we hope will capture your imagination too.

 The curators who have contributed are, Natalie Seiz, curator of Asian art, Melanie Eastburn, senior curator of Asian art, Yin Cao, curator of Chinese art and Matt Cox, curator of Asian art.

 Chōtensai Eiju Presentation of the courtesan Takao story

 late 1790s, Art Gallery of New South Wales, purchased 1961

 One of the more curious works I have found in the Asian collection was acquired in 1961.
 Presentation of the courtesan Takao late 1700s, a woodblock print by Chōtensai Eiju (active 1789–1801) is currently on display in the exhibition In One Drop of Water in the lower Asian gallery.

 This is a type of print known as mitate-e, is a genre that uses allusions or puns to parody classical art or events.
 Here the figure of the famous courtesan Takao 高尾whose name is on the banner above the boat, is located in something akin to a thought bubble coming from the mouth of a dead fish.
 This method of showing an idea or dream is perhaps a precursor to how manga is communicated today.